samgozman/validity.red/README.md

 ## Quick start into development

-To run the Validity.Red app locally, you will need to have the following dependencies installed on your system:
+To run the Validity app locally, you will need to have the following dependencies installed on your system:

 * Docker
 * Docker Compose